-- Use different slippers in different pen or production unit.
-This is a great mistake most poultry farmers make; most of the diseases pathogen finds their way into the pen through the sand and other particles that trap in the base of the slippers.
+- Use different slippers in different pens or production units.
+This is a great mistake most poultry farmers make; most of the pathogen of the disease find their way into the pen through the sand and other particles that trap in the base of the slippers.

-To inculcate proper hygiene in your farm, it is best you have different farm kits for each production unit.
+To inculcate proper hygiene on your farm, it is best you have different farm kits for each production unit.